Prepping Your Home For Sale

 Lower mortgage rates are bringing buyers back to the market which is expected to cause home prices to increase.

-It’s still a seller’s market, but buyers today are more cautious and have less purchasing power.
-While multiple offers are still common, pricing your home too high can quickly backfire.
+Overall, we’ve shifted to a more balanced market, and buyers today are more cautious and have less purchasing power.
+While multiple still occasionally happen, pricing your home too high can quickly backfire.

 - Lean conservative with your asking price – aim for the middle of the price spectrum to attract the most interest.